Paruhas/Paruhas/README.md

 ## 👋 Hello, My name's Paruhas Charoenrat (Bank)

-I'm beginner programer who start learning web development full-stack and want to learn more programing language.
+I'm a Backend developer with some experience and some basic skills in Frontend.
+I started by learning web development full-stack course and want to learn more programming languages to improve my skill.

 <details>
   <summary>📋 Personal Information</summary>